Amy Adams: Reception and acting style

 Adams works closely with her acting coach, Warner Loughlin, whom she credits with helping her organize and structure her thoughts.
 She uses an acting method Loughlin has taught her, in which she attempts to understand her character's psychology by creating the character's backstory from age three.
 Adams prefers to work with confident directors who give her space to think for herself.
 She stays in character during filming, and finds it difficult to detach herself from roles and accents.
 She is not influenced by the size of a role and is drawn to both leading and supporting parts.
 She has described herself as an obsessive performer.

 Jake Coyle of The Washington Times considers Adams an actress who does not transform herself for her roles, but who inhabits "a character with warmth and smarts while, to varying degrees, remaining herself".
 Meryl Streep, her co-star in Doubt and Julie & Julia, has said that Adams comes highly prepared on set and possesses "a gigantic intelligence" in developing her character's arc.
 Paul Thomas Anderson, who directed her in The Master, commends her dedication and investment in her projects.
 Journalists have remarked upon her "American sweetheart" persona in her 2000s roles while taking note of her increased versatility in the 2010s.
 Novelist Stephen Marche called Adams "the greatest actress of her generation".
-Describing her film career in a 2016 review of Arrival, journalist and critic Anthony Lane of The New Yorker wrote:
+In a 2016 review of Arrival, journalist and critic Anthony Lane of The New Yorker wrote of her career:

 The spry benevolence that carried her through a film like Enchanted (2007) has been cross-grained, in recent years, by the stern resolve of The Master (2012) and the snap of American Hustle (2013), and now, in Arrival, her gift for sorrow, her strength, and her instinctive sweetness of temper are rolled into one.

 Forbes ranked Adams among the world's highest-paid actresses, with earnings of over $13 million in 2014, and in 2016, and over $11 million in 2017.
 The magazine featured her on its annual Celebrity 100 list in 2014, and also ranked her among the most powerful actresses in the business.
 Also that year, she was named one of the 100 most influential people in the world by Time magazine.
 Adams received a star on the Hollywood Walk of Fame in 2017.
 As of 2017, her films have grossed over $4.7 billion worldwide.
 Robert Ito of The New York Times believes that her propensity for risky projects prevents her from being a bigger box-office draw.

 Stuart McGurk of GQ cites Adams' "porcelain skin, auburn hair, and soft, earnest speaking style" as being among her trademarks.
 She was named one of the most beautiful people in America by Elle in 2011, and several publications have featured her red carpet appearances in their listings of best-dressed celebrities.
 Adams advertised Lacoste's fragrance Eau de Lacoste in 2012, and two years later, she endorsed accessories and handbags of Max Mara.
 In 2015, she collaborated with Max Mara to design and promote a line of handbags.